Lough Anure and Loughanure Village

 Getting There

-• By Car – The N56 runs through Loughanure, providing easy access from Dungloe (≈ 7 km) and Gweedore.
-Free roadside parking is available at the main lay‑by opposite the village shop; a small fee may apply during the peak summer months (check locally).
+• By Car – The N56 runs directly through Loughanure, connecting the area to Dungloe (about 7 km away) and the wider Gweedore region.
+Free roadside parking is available at the main lay-by opposite the village shop.
+During peak summer weekends, a small parking fee may apply, so it is worth checking with local traders if visiting in July or August.

-• Public Transport – Bus Éireann route 440 links Dungloe and Gweedore and stops on the N56 near the village.
-Services are limited on Sundays; check the latest timetable before travelling.
+• Public Transport – Bus Éireann route 440 operates between Dungloe and Gweedore, stopping on the N56 near the village centre.
+Sunday services are limited, so travellers relying on the bus should verify the current timetable before planning their day.

-• Cycling – The lake is part of the Donegal Cycle Network; a 10 km loop from Dungloe to Loughanure is popular with road cyclists.
+• Cycling – Lough Anure forms part of the Donegal Cycle Network.
+A popular 10 km loop runs from Dungloe to Loughanure and back, mostly on quiet roads with gentle gradients.

-• Boat Hire – Small rowing boats and kayaks can be hired from Charlie Bonner’s Tackle Shop (see Practical Information).
+• Boat Hire – Small rowing boats and kayaks can be arranged through Charlie Bonner’s Tackle Shop in Dungloe.
+Advance booking is recommended in summer, as availability is limited.

 Practical Information

-• Permits – Anglers must purchase a permit.
-Vendors include:
+• Permits – Anglers must hold a valid fishing permit.
+These can be purchased from:

 Charlie Bonner’s Tackle ShopThe Bridge, Dungloe(074) 952 1163